1897-99

 1900's

-In 1911, another club, Headington Quarry merged with Headington FC, with the new combined clubs officially named Headington United Football Club.
+In 1911, Headington FC merged with a neighbouring team, Headington Quarry, officially forming Headington United Football Club.

 1913